fladdict/devart-template/project_posts/2014-02-28-Making-Floor.md

 Now lets start device side!

-Previously I drew for technical concept sketch for interactive floor system.
+Previously I drew for technical concept sketches and pro-con lists for interactive floor system.

 I choose plan d for prototyping, because its cheaper and technically easy compared to other plans.